These delicious homemade vegan twix bars have a crunchy shortbread base and a creamy caramel center smothered in vegan chocolate.

 I have wanted to make some homemade vegan twix bars for ages!
 And I really love how these turned out.

 We have been snacking on these vegan twix for weeks now while I experimented with the recipe and the result is really awesome.

 And if you like homemade vegan copycat versions of candy bars, then check out our vegan snickers bars too!

 I experimented with a version using coconut flour for the base, and, while it was delicious, it didn’t taste like a twix bar to me.

-It tasted like something else, quite delicious, but coconut flour, coconut oil etc for the base, while gluten-free and pretty tasty, does not equal shortbread, and I just strongly associate twix bars with that awesome crunch of the shortbread base.
+It tasted like something else, quite delicious, but coconut flour and coconut oil for the base, while gluten-free and pretty tasty, does not equal shortbread.
+And I just strongly associate twix bars with the awesome crunch of a shortbread base.

 So I knew I had to do it that way.
 Shortbread or nothing!

 So I made a shortbread crust, based on my shortbread cookies recipe, smothered it in caramel and then topped it with melted vegan chocolate.

 Making the shortbread is really easy.
 You just add all purpose flour, sugar and salt to the mixing bowl and then add in vegan butter.

 Mix it in with your fingers until the mix is crumbly.
 Then press it into a dough.